 370 x 560mm

-Grahame Sydney’s work, like Peter Siddell’s may be accurately described as realist art in that there is a close resemblance between the scene we non-painters see out of the car window and the finished work.
+Sydney’s work, like that of Peter Siddell, may be accurately described as realist, in that there is a close resemblance between the scene we non-painters see out of the car window and the finished painting.
 But the best realism is far from being a re-duplication of reality.
 It is a mistake not to look deeper than the surface and to admire only the technique.
-Certainly Grahame Sydney spent at least a whole month making the many tiny brushstrokes which make up the image.
-But his paintings are, more tellingly, expressing sombre truths about the way the past impinges on the present.
+Certainly, Sydney spent at least a whole month making the many tiny brushstrokes that make up the image.
+However, his paintings are, more tellingly, expressing sombre truths about the way the past impinges on the present.

 InscriptionsGrahame C. Sydney / 1977 [l.r.]

 Fletcher Trust Collection, purchased via John Leech Gallery, Tāmaki Makaurau, from a private collection, Ōtepoti